dpxrk/_pactwise/PACTWISE.md

 - **Vendor Fragmentation**: Disconnected vendor relationships and performance tracking
 - **Security Concerns**: Inadequate access controls and audit trails for sensitive documents

-### Our Solution
+### Our SaaS Solution

-PactWise provides:
+PactWise delivers:
-- **Centralized Intelligence Hub**: AI-powered contract repository with automated analysis
+- **Cloud-Native Intelligence Hub**: AI-powered contract repository with automated analysis, accessible anywhere
-- **Proactive Risk Management**: Real-time alerts, compliance monitoring, and predictive insights
-- **Streamlined Workflows**: Automated approval processes and collaborative review tools
-- **Vendor Ecosystem Management**: Comprehensive relationship tracking and performance analytics
-- **Enterprise Security**: Multi-layered security with audit trails and role-based access
+- **Scalable Multi-Tenant Architecture**: Secure enterprise data isolation with shared infrastructure efficiency
+- **Subscription-Based Pricing**: Flexible plans that scale with your organization's needs
+- **Instant Deployment**: Get started in minutes with no infrastructure setup required
+- **Automatic Updates**: Continuous feature delivery and security updates with zero downtime
+- **Global Accessibility**: Access your contracts and data from anywhere with enterprise-grade security

 ---